 Workplace discrimination remains a major concern for UK businesses.
 To help, we have produced 7 tips to help you promote equality in your organisation.

-Under the Equality Act 2010, employers have a responsibility to their workers to protect them from any form of harassment, discrimination and bullying in the workplace.
+Under the Equality Act 2010, employers have a responsibility to protect their workers from any form of harassment, discrimination and bullying in the workplace.
 However, we know that workplace discrimination is still a major concern - across all industry sectors.

 A major study by the TUC found extremely high levels of sexual harassment (68%) were experienced by LGBT workers, with 1 in 8 LGBT women reporting serious sexual assault or rape.
 More worrying still is the finding that the majority of those (66%) did not report the incident to their employer for fear of being "outed" at work.

 Employment law experts suggest workplace stress is driving up these claims, with individuals more willing to bring claims related to mental health issues caused by discrimination.

 Clearly, workplace discrimination should never be tolerated.
-And with an increased focus on equality brought about like things like the #metoo and #timesup movements, organisations really should be doing all they can to promote equality.
+And with an increased focus on equality brought about like the #metoo and #timesup movements, organisations really should be doing all they can to promote equality.

 "We should be willing to consider placing as much importance on protecting people’s safety and their well-being at work as we do on their data and on preventing money laundering through businesses."

 With public bodies also having a specific Public Sector Equality Duty, it's vital that companies are proactive in providing both general equality training and specific courses focussing on individual areas like sexual harassment.